web-ghoul/BrainStorming/Readme.md

 - **User Profiles:** Customize your profile with avatars, profile covers, bio, and more.
 - **Team Leader Privileges:** Team leaders can edit/delete posts, change team covers, and more.
 - **User Management:** Leave teams or delete your account easily.
+- **User Authentication:** Alternatively, you can log in quickly using Google, LinkedIn, or Facebook.
+-
 ## 💯 Usage

 ### ⚽ Creating a Team